ocapmycap/lisp-parser/README.md

 Very simple Lisp parser for Recurse Center pair programmining interview.

-It only correctly parses basic arithmetic right now.
+It only correctly parses basic symbols right now, with no validation.